cjburgos/TFSA/README.md

 ## Testing the Integration
 TFSA's main integration with Rootstock is in it's token contracts and MetroAggregator contract.
-Because mint permissions are restricted, we provide an address with minting privileges for testing purposes; please load this address to use for testing functionality:
+Because mint permissions are restricted, we provide an address with minting privileges for testing purposes; please load this account in MetaMask to use for testing functionality:
-- // addr info
+- address: 0xaf755fDD0Ea69482E61755855714591BA58595DA
+- priv key:

 Options for testing functionality onchain:
 1. Mint TFSA, WMATA, or TRAX tokens using the minting functions of the respective token contracts